Paradoxxs/Cybersecurity/Windows.md

 ### TPM
 Trusted platform module is a chip built into the motherboard of a computer which can perform on-board random number generation, encryption, hashing and other cryptographic operations.
 The TPM is also a secure storage location for keys, passwords, hashes and other secrets.

-### APPLocker
-Allows administrators to define which executables can and cannot be run.
-The default rules of applocker only allows the user to execute program from protected files, windows, program files and program files (x86)

 ### Windows firewall
 Built in free [[Firewall]] enabled by default, and allowed to be managed by group policy.
 Three different network profiles Domain, Public and private.